ml-explore/mlx-swift-examples/Applications/VLMEval/README.md

 - This downloads models from hugging face so VLMEval -> Signing & Capabilities has the "Outgoing Connections (Client)" set in the App Sandbox
 - VLM models are large so this uses significant memory
-- The example processes images and provides detailed analysis
+- The example can process image, video and provides detailed analysis

 ### Image Processing